espressif/esp-idf/docs/en/api-reference/system/ota.rst

 .. _secure-ota-updates:

-Secure OTA Updates Without Secure boot
+Secure OTA Updates Without Secure Boot
 --------------------------------------

 The verification of signed OTA updates can be performed even without enabling hardware secure boot.
 This can be achieved by setting :ref:`CONFIG_SECURE_SIGNED_APPS_NO_SECURE_BOOT` and :ref:`CONFIG_SECURE_SIGNED_ON_UPDATE_NO_SECURE_BOOT`